-The St Patrick halfpenny was a milled coin minted in the 17th century in England, Ireland and Wales.
+The St. Patrick halfpenny was a milled coin minted in the 17th century in England, Ireland and Wales.
 The reverse design shows King David kneeling playing a harp while gazing up at the royal crown of England.
 One peculiarity of the harp is that it bears a semi-nude winged female figure on the pillar, a feature which became common on English coins beginning in the second quarter of the 17th century.
 The legend on the obverse reads FLOREAT REX (May the King Flourish).

 The obverse of the smaller copper halfpenny shows Saint Patrick dressed in bishop’s garments wearing a mitre and holding a double-cross crozier.
 He is depicted dispelling the serpents from Ireland that are portrayed as various aquatic beasts, some are fabulous.
-In the background is purportedly St Patrick’s Cathedral, Dublin.
+In the background is purportedly St. Patrick’s Cathedral, Dublin.
 The legend reads QUIESCAT PLEBS (May the People Be at Peace).

-On the larger copper specimens St Patrick is seen preaching to a crowd gathered round him.
+On the larger copper specimens St. Patrick is seen preaching to a crowd gathered round him.
 To his right is a shield with devices of several towers usually interpreted as three, suggesting the city shield of Dublin.
 The legend reads ECCE GREX (Behold the Flock).
-The majority of these St Patrick halfpennies are copper coins with a splash of brass minted in two sizes, large and small.
+The majority of these St. Patrick halfpennies are copper coins with a splash of brass minted in two sizes, large and small.
 Several known specimens exist in silver and one in gold, though reports of pewter and lead have also been made.
 The silver and gold specimens are minted on the smaller copper dies.
 The splash of brass on the obverse of the copper coins is intended to create the illusion that the royal crown that King David glances at is made of gold.

 Where these coins were minted is still uncertain.
 One suggestion is they were minted at the Tower of London.
-When these coins were minted has been the subject of debate for the past two hundred and sixty years.
+When these coins were minted has been the subject of debate for the past 260 years.
 Proposed dates for these coins have been 1641-1642; 1667-1669; 1672–1674.
-The current thinking is they were minted between 1646 to 1660 before the official reign of Charles II of England, while he was in exile, due to new documents recently discovered by John N. Lupia and published in the C4 Newsletter 2008.
+The current thinking is they were minted between 1646 to 1660 before the official reign of Charles II of England, while he was in exile, due to new documents recently discovered by John N. Lupia and published in the C4 Newsletter (2008).
 Who coined them and the circumstances surrounding them is still uncertain.
 Two candidates: Pierre Blondeau or Nicholas Briot have been proposed as the designer of these coins, but both the former suggestion seem unlikely.
-John N. Lupia has published in the C4 Newsletter 2009 new documentary evidence that shows both the small and large copper coins are halfpence.
+John N. Lupia has published in the C4 Newsletter in 2009 new documentary evidence that shows both the small and large copper coins are halfpence.
 The small issue was minted 1646-1660, and the larger from 1688-1690.

 One smaller copper specimen bears a counterstamp along the base of the obverse that reads MDLIII, which may suggest a date of 1553, but that is far too early to be taken seriously.